“A journey of a thousand miles begins with a single step”

 Once you get into walking you may find you get blisters.
 This is easily prevented.
 You can rub Vaseline on your feet, on the areas where you blister, before you go for a walk.
 Any Vaseline will do, even the kind that is sold in small tins for a lip moisturiser.
 You can also wear two pairs of socks.
 This reduces the friction between your skin and your socks which causes the blisters.

 Finding Your First Walk

-Often the main thing that stops you walking is finding somewhere suitable to walk.
-When you go on your first walk a good length of time is about 45 minutes or about 2.5 miles in distance.
-The best routes tend to be circular so you don’t have the awkwardness of stopping half way and then turning around walking back the way you came.
-It may be related to autism but I don’t like to do this.
-Mainly because I don’t like to pass the same people twice.
-If you are lucky enough to live close to the countryside it is always better to start out on a familiar route.
-As you know it is safe and you’re unlikely to get lost.
-If not, then it is worth fully researching the area you are going to first and go to a popular walking place with proper maps and signs along the way.
+If you are lucky enough to live close to the countryside, it’s always better to start out on a familiar route.
+As you know it’s safe and you’re unlikely to get lost.
+If not, then it is worth fully researching the area you are going to first.
+It’s a good idea to try a popular walking place, with good maps and signs along the way.

-For the best beginner walks there should be plenty of information on the internet giving you all the details you need.
-In the UK many council websites are the best starting point as they have very accessible routes.
-It is worth starting on the easiest and shortest routes of about 3 miles maximum.
 Often the easiest routes are those that are accessible for people with disabilities.
-As you know the ground will be easy to walk on and there will not be obstacles such as animals.
-You may need to drive there or catch public transport but it really is a worth the effort for the benefits.
+As you know the ground will be easy to walk on.
+In addition you can be confident you will not have to walk through fields, with animals to fend off.
+You may need to drive there, or catch public transport, but it really is worth the effort for the benefits.